ChrisHutchinson1982/CV/README.md

 Adopting a nurturing leadership approach when managing a team based in India, we created a reputation for delivering an excellent quality of service to the 25+ markets that we supported and I was proud to oversee a high proportion of the team in gaining promotions at HSBC.

-When working as part of an Agile team in group projects and during the more formal learning weeks, if someone in my Makers cohort needed support, I made sure I was available to help them get through their blocker.
+When working as part of an Agile team in group projects and during the more formal learning weeks, it was really important to me that everyone in my Makers cohort felt comfortable and supported.
+I made sure I was always available to help, receiving positive feedback from individuals within the team for the support I provided and for my empathetic and impactive effect on the group.

 ### **Fast and Independent Learner**